flyteorg/flyte/docs/user_guide/flyte_fundamentals/registering_workflows.md

 - **Container Image Specification** : When managing multiple images across tasks within a Flyte workflow, use the `--image` flag during registration to specify which image to use.
 This avoids hardcoding the image within the task definition, promoting reusability and flexibility in workflows.

-- **Helm and GoReleaser for Packaging and Releasing**: Use Helm for managing Kubernetes package releases and GoReleaser for automating the release of Go applications.
-These tools streamline the packaging and distribution processes, making the CI/CD pipeline more robust and manageable.
-These are used in the `helm-release` and `manifest-release` jobs.

 ## What's next?